DhrubaAgarwalla/NITS-Event-Managment/README.md

 - Three.js for 3D effects
 - Framer Motion for animations
 - GSAP for scrolling effects
-- Supabase for backend and authentication
+- Firebase for backend and authentication
+- Cloudinary for image storage
 - Date-fns for date formatting

 ## Getting Started